Geographic Scope: Nationwide

 To ensure that program goals are met, state agencies are increasingly focusing their efforts on evaluating the effectiveness of their programs.
 The Division of Services for Children with Special Health Needs (DSCSHN) is committed to building systems of care for children and youth with special health care needs that incorporate six performance outcomes including: partnering with parents in decision making; providing comprehensive and coordinated care through a medical home; ensuring access to adequate insurance coverage; providing for early and continuous screening; assuring access to organized community-based services; and finally transitioning youth with special health care needs to all aspects of adult life, including adult health care, work and independence.

 - Identify performance measures for program monitoring: JSI developed 7 new data collections forms designed to replace selected Discretionary Grant Information System (DGIS) and The Title V Information System (TVIS) performance measures.
 The seven data collection forms align with the six core outcomes plus leadership.
-The DSCSHN is incorporating the revised data collection into progress reporting.
+The DSCSHN incorporated the revised data collection into progress reporting.